Masahiro Tanaka: Summer 2006

 Tomakomai High earned a berth in the 88th National High School Baseball Championship that summer.
 Tanaka managed to lead them to their third consecutive appearance in the tournament finals despite being ill prior to the tournament.
 The team's coach did not start Tanaka in the finals against Waseda Jitsugyo High School (an affiliate school of Waseda University), opting to rest him due to the number of innings he had thrown in the last few games, but he ended up sending Tanaka to the mound in relief midway through the third inning.
 Tanaka held Waseda Jitsugyo to just one run and struck out 10, but the opponent's ace, Yuki Saito, held Tomakomai High to one run himself on seven hits.
 The game remained tied 1–1 after 15 innings, forcing a rematch as per tournament regulations.
 It was the first time in 37 years (since Matsuyama Commercial High School and Misawa High School met in the finals in 1969) that the tournament finals had resulted in a rematch.

 In the rematch that ensued the next day, Tanaka again came on in relief in the bottom of the first, but Tomakomai High lost to Waseda Jitsugyo despite his pitching the remaining 71/3 innings of the game.
 (Tanaka was the last batter, striking out to end the game.)
-The pitchers' duel between Tanaka and Saito in the finals and the rematch that followed became on the most defining moments in all of sports in Japan that year.
+The pitchers' duel between Tanaka and Saito in the finals and the rematch that followed became one of the most defining moments in all of sports in Japan that year.
 Tanaka, dealing with intestinal inflammation, threw 742 pitches in 522/3 innings (six appearances) in the tournament, striking out 54 and walking 20 with a 2.22 earned run average (ERA).

 Both pitchers were chosen to play for Japan in the United States-Japan High School Baseball Tournament (organized by the Japanese Educational Resource Center in conjunction with the Major League Baseball Urban Youth Academy).
 Tomakomai High and Waseda Jitsugyo High met one last time in the finals of the Nojigiku Hyōgo National Sports Festival, the last tournament of Tanaka's high school career, but Tomakomai High was shut out by Saito and lost (1–0) to Waseda Jitsugyo, finishing second yet again.